 The current program is documented in the SWMP in Section 3.4.3.1.
 FWA intends to adopt, where applicable, the construction program detailed in the Army Low Impact Development Technical User Guide.
 Within the fourth MS4 Permit year, the document will be finalized to include language that is specific to FWA construction activity.
-When completed, the final letter will be inserted as an attachment of the FWA SWMP and will be provided in the 2020 Annual Report.
+When completed, the final letter will be inserted as Attachment 5 of the FWA SWMP and will be provided in the 2019 Annual Report.

-- The PWE WPM and environmental contractor will update the Construction Site Runoff Control Program by a target date of November 22, 2020 and a deadline of December 31, 2020. - 4.
+- The PWE WPM and environmental contractor will update the Construction Site Runoff Control Program by a target date of November 22, 2019 and a deadline of 31 December 31, 2019. - 4.
 The permittee shall inspect all construction sites in their jurisdiction for appropriate erosion/sediment/waste control at least once per year.